 There are two routes off I-70 that will take you to Breckenridge.
 The first exit is Highway 6 in the Silverthorne/Dillon area.
 The second exit is Highway 9 at Frisco.
 I highly recommend taking the second route via Highway 9 in Frisco, especially if weather conditions are bad.
 This way, you avoid the steeper and curvier roads on Highway 6 to Route 1, as it wraps around the southern end of Dillon Reservoir before intersecting with Highway 9 en route to Breckenridge.

 Proceeding on I-70 westbound, after passing Frisco, you will reach Copper Mountain.
 Stay alert because the beautiful Ten Mile Canyon, you pass through to reach Copper Mountain, is deceptively sloped, leading to many cars sliding off into the ditches if you’re not careful.
 Black ice conditions often develop when warm melting days are followed by a cold snap and snowfall, so take your time passing through this short canyon.
 The exit for Copper Mountain is on your right (exit 195 and merge onto CO-91).
-The resort sits on the left side of I-70 as you head onwards to Vail or Beaver Creek.
-If you’re running low on fuel, this is the last gas station until you make it over Vail Pass and arrive into Vail Village.
+The resort sits on the left side of I-70 as you head onward to Vail or Beaver Creek.
+If you’re running low on fuel, this is the last gas station until you make it over Vail Pass and arrive at Vail Village.

 Vail Pass to Vail Ski Resort and Beaver Creek